drawingjourney/drawingjourney.github.io/_drafts/2018-05-17-portrait-painting-postmortem.md

 One takeaway here is that I was too lazy to really commit to the shape of the hand in the sketch stage, which is a mistake I make all the time.
 A sketch can be loose, but it shouldn't be ambiguous.
-Maybe I need to get that tattooed on my forearm.
+I need to get that tattooed on my forearm.

 ## Value painting